Buffer Viewer/Mesh Output¶

 The buffer viewer has two reasonably distinct modes - the first rather specialised to show meshes and the mesh data as it passes through the pipeline.
 The other shows a raw arbitrary buffer with a custom (and arbitrary) formatting.

 The Mesh Viewer shows both the mesh data as well as a visual representation of the mesh at different stages - pre VS, post VS, etc. For instanced drawcalls you can choose which instance to view in the toolbar at the top.

-Each distinct point has a display that shows the mesh data, the format of which is pulled from the relevant stage of the pipeline - shader input or output, or input layout.
+Each vertex has a display that shows the mesh data, the format of which is pulled from the relevant stage of the pipeline - shader input or output, or vertex input attributes.
 You can choose to sync these views as well as specify an offset which will stay consistent, so that you can see the same row as you move between different events.